skillrepos/copilot-testing/labs.md

 ![using the context menu to gen tests](./images/new-tests-context-menu.png?raw=true "using the context menu to gen tests")

 3. You can scroll down and look at the output.
 We're going to use the shortcut command to generate the final file we want.
-So, just click on the *Discard* button and then click at the top to close the proposed *test_prime.py* file.
+So, just click on the *Close* or *Discard* button and then click at the top to close the proposed *test_prime.py* file.
 We don't need to save it.

 ![discard suggested tests](./images/new-discard-and-close-suggested-tests.png?raw=true "discard suggested tests")